 At present, the Company's operations do not generate cash flow.
-The Company has incurred losses since inception and had an accumulated deficit of \$11,422,528 as at April 30, 2020 and has a working capital of \$480,404.
+The Company has incurred losses since inception and had an accumulated deficit of \$12,019,418 as at October 31, 2020, all of which may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's continuation as a going concern is dependent upon its ability to raise adequate financing, identify economically recoverable reserves and to commence profitable operations in the future.